 ‘It didn’t feel right’ – Battle of Bramall Lane referee recalls crazy game

-It isn’t often that a Sheffield United v West Brom game receives national attention, but nearly 20 years on, we’re still talking about the Battle of Bramall Lane from 2002.
+It isn’t often that a Sheffield United v West Brom game receives national attention, but 20 years on, we’re still talking about the Battle of Bramall Lane from 2002.

 Going into the March 16 fixture, few could possibly have predicted what was to come.
 West Brom were going for promotion to the Premier League, but Sheffield United were marooned in mid-table with nothing to play for, and there was no history between the two teams to suggest this would be anything other than a run-of-the-mill afternoon.